Elvis González Valencia: Arrest

-Early in the morning on 2 January 2016, González Valencia and his companions left San Miguel el Alto, Jalisco, after a meeting and stopped on the side road of a highway to go to the restroom.
+Early in the morning on 2 January 2016, González Valencia and his companions left San Miguel el Alto, Jalisco after a meeting and stopped on the side road of a highway to go to the restroom.
 After they exited their vehicle, a group of gunmen shot them from a moving vehicle.
 González Valencia was struck twice in the arm and had one bullet graze.
 He first visited a rural hospital near San Miguel el Alto to treat his gunshot wounds, but because the wounds were serious, he was taken to a private hospital in Zapopan, Jalisco.

 At the hospital, he registered using fake identification; Mexican law required the hospital was report any gunshot wound so that the incident could be investigated.
 In this case, authorities suspected that the victim was not who he posed to be.
 The first officers to arrive were from the Federal Police and the Fuerza Única Jalisco, a branch of the state police.
 They kept González Valencia under custody to fully identify him, and safeguarded the premises to prevent his attackers from injuring him again or his comrades from orchestrating his escape.
 The Mexican Army later arrived to help safeguard the area.

 On 3 January, the SEIDO, Mexico's anti-organized crime investigatory agency, confirmed his identity.
 His arrest was then confirmed by Jalisco state authorities, who told the press that González Valencia was under custody in the hospital and that he was a high-ranking member of the CJNG and Los Cuinis.
 They stated that once González Valencia was healed, he would be transferred to the SEIDO headquarters in Mexico City.
 Two days later, he was transferred from Jalisco to the SEIDO installations in Mexico City.

 On 6 January, González Valencia was placed under a 40-day preventive detention due to his alleged involvement in criminal activities.
 The purpose of the preventive detention was to give investigators from the Federal Public Ministry more time to collect more evidences against González Valencia.
-His wife Adriana Sánchez Reyna tried to issue a writ of amparo in favor of her husband in order to prevent his detention.
+His wife Adriana Sánchez Reyna tried to issue a writ of amparo in favor of her husband to prevent his detention.
 González Valencia was later imprisoned at the Federal Social Readaptation Center No. 1 (also known as "Altiplano"), Mexico's maximum-security prison in Almoloya de Juárez, State of Mexico.

 Release

 On 23 December 2016, González Valencia's defense issued two writs of amparo to a State of Mexico court of appeals.
-The court struck the requests stating that they were not able to notify González Valencia because he was no longer in prison since 14 December.
+The court struck the requests, stating that they were not able to notify González Valencia because he had no longer in prison since 14 December.
 He was released because a judge considered that there was not sufficient evidence to support the charges of organized crime and illicit enrichment.